ArthurWalton/linux-ch10-fs/README.md

 - Only supports block size of 512
 - Most Ch10 devices have an empty block 0 with no standard partition table, as a result you currently have to manually mount the drive.
-- Hasn't yet been tested on > 2GB files